22 Basic Prepper Items You Need

 18. Personal Hygiene

-Nobody likes feeling unkempt during an emergency, so don’t forget to include items like shampoo, soap, toothpaste, toilet paper, and feminine hygiene products.
-These items will help you stay clean and comfortable for longer periods of time if need be.
+Nobody likes feeling unkempt during an emergency, so remember to include items like shampoo, soap, toothpaste, toilet paper, and feminine hygiene products.
+These items will help you stay clean and comfortable for longer periods if needed.

 19. Baby Items

-For those of you with a baby, make sure you stock up on diapers, wipes, formula, bottles, and diaper rash cream.
+For those with a baby, stock up on diapers, wipes, formula, bottles, and diaper rash cream.

 20. Pet Supplies